PBearson/ESP32_Secure_Key_Storage_Tutorial/README.md

 ### Author's Note

-The attack and defense presented in this lab are identical to our [flash encryption tutorial](https://github.com/PBearson/ESP32_Flash_Encryption_Tutorial).
+The attack and defense presented in this lab are nearly identical to our [flash encryption tutorial](https://github.com/PBearson/ESP32_Flash_Encryption_Tutorial).
 However, this lab places a greater emphasis on the ESP32's secure key storage capabilities.
 We also enable flash encryption in Release Mode instead of Development Mode.

 ### Overview